 Because I never had to worry about the foods I put into my body, it became hard as I got older to be disciplined.
 Ever since I learned (and really studied) all about the negative effects of eating poorly, I have tried to be better.
 But it's hard.
 It's really really hard.
 It may not be challenging for other people, but it is for me.
 Everyone has their battles.
-I am so disciplined in many areas of my life, so eating healthy?
+I am so disciplined in many areas of my life, but eating healthy?
 Not so much.
 Tell me to train for a 10K and I'm totally on it.
 Give me a list of 10 tasks to do in a day, and I'll knock out 11.
 But tell me to give up my chips and queso and it's a no go.
 I tried the Whole 30 last year, and made it 10 days (I was also pregnant).
 I absolutely hate that quote about how exercise affects only 20% of your body weight and eating healthy affects 80%.
 I so wish it weren't true.

 Here are a few excuses I'm going to give for why it's hard for me to eat healthy: